 People have being asking me about 2500 tonne of Ammonia nitate fertiliser in Beirut and the Tiwai Ouvea dross which include Aluminium & Magenesium Oxide stored in South-land.

 Professor Allan Blackman, School of Science at Auckland University of Technology:

 PS That summary from experts originated from the Newshub link (WHICH ACKNOWLEDGES THE COMBUSTIBILITY VS THE SOUTHLAND TIMES WHICH DRASTICALLY DOWN PLAYED THE COMBUSTIBLE RISK) below and I think is the best answer I can find to-date.
-As a long term bagger of corporate owned mainstream news I must say on this occasions Newshub deserve a large hand clap, for a Job well done, as this only news organisation, asides from myself, who ever bothred to explained the full risks of the dross in depth.
-I am not sure how missed this one but good on yah Newshub and thanks to Jason (Newhubs cameraman) who was at the Mataura meeting back in Feb & to John at TVNZ for getting the important point I made to you guys on to your website (even if it got voiced over on the TV broad cast edition) when other media present were trying to down play the risk.
+As a long term bagger of corporate owned mainstream news I must say on this occasion Newshub deserve a large hand clap, for a job well done.
+Good on yah Newshub and thanks to Jason (Newshub’s cameraman), who was at the Mataura meeting back in Feb and to John at TVNZ Dunedin bureau, for getting the important point I made to you guys on to your website (even if it got voiced over on the TV broad cast edition) when other media present were trying to downplay the risk.

 Chinese news channel PPS HK01 reported that police received reports of a bombs and arrived to find two radio-controlled explosives wrapped in cling film containing 10 kilograms’ worth of deadly components, including Aluminum Nitrate and Hexamethylene triperoxide diamine (HMTD), “highly explosive organic” compounds.